Random motility regulation as a generic mechanism of community formation: Introduction

-In this article, we show theoretically and numerically that such a weak and random motility regulation between strains suffices to drive the fragmentation of high-dimensional ecosystems, leading to a diverse set of coexisting communities.
-Remarkably, this happens even in the presence of pre-existing attractive interactions between strains: a gregarious community---where all strains coexist---is also fragmented upon adding weak random motility regulation.
-To demonstrate our results, we first introduce below a model to account for random motility regulation between $N$ strains of run-and-tumble bacteria~\cite{berg_e_2004}, which we study numerically in two spatial dimensions.
-Namely, the self-propulsion speed of strain $\mu$ is chosen to depend on the local density of all strains, $v_\mu[\{\rho_\nu\}]$ (Fig.~\ref{fig:model}a-b).
-Our key result is that, when $\{\partial_{\rho_\nu} v_\mu\}$ forms a set of random numbers of variance $\sim \sigma^2/N$, the system undergoes a fragmentation transition as $\sigma^2$ increases (Fig.~\ref{fig:model}c).
-To account for this transition, we coarse-grain our microscopic model and employ random-matrix theory to characterize the phase behavior predicted by the resulting hydrodynamic theory, in the spirit of~\cite{sear2003instabilities,shrinivas2021phase,thewes2023composition,parkavousi2024enhanced}.
+To demonstrate our results, we introduce below a model accounting for random motility regulation between $N\gg 1$ strains of run-and-tumble bacteria~\cite{berg_e_2004}, which we study numerically in two spatial dimensions.
+Namely, the self-propulsion speed of strain $\mu$ is chosen to depend on the local density of all strains, $v_\mu[\{\rho_\nu\}]$ (Fig.~\ref{fig:sketch}a-b), in such a way that $\{\partial_{\rho_\nu} v_\mu\}$ forms a set of random variables.
+Our main result is that the system undergoes a fragmentation transition as the variance of the random interaction increases and that this happens for a small variance $\sim \sigma^2/N$ (Fig.~\ref{fig:snapshots}).
+To account for this transition, we coarse-grain our microscopic model and employ random-matrix theory to characterize the phase behavior predicted by the resulting hydrodynamic theory, in the spirit of~\cite{sear2003instabilities,shrinivas2021phase,thewes2023composition,parkavousi2025enhanced}.
 We then validate our results using extensive numerical simulations in one space dimension.
-Finally, we show the robustness of our results by considering different mechanisms leading to motility regulation, including both reciprocal and non-reciprocal interactions, as well as different topologies of the interaction network.
+Finally, we show the robustness of our results by considering different motility-regulation mechanisms, including both reciprocal and non-reciprocal interactions, as well as different topologies of the interaction network.
+Our work thus establishes random motility regulation---a form of interaction which we argue should be generic in microbial ecosystems due to metabolic interactions~\cite{morris2013syntrophy,d2018ecology,schavemaker2022flagellar,alexandre2004ecological,seymour2010chemotactic,porter2011signal,alvarado2020protein,keegstra2022ecological}---as a generic mechanism leading to the spatial self-organization of complex bacterial mixtures, even when this regulation is very weak.
+Despite the intrinsic difficulty of characterizing motility regulation~\cite{figueroa20203d,kurzthaler2024characterization}, our results thus establish that this is an important experimental goal.